 In Isfahan, you are never alone.
-Not while sitting in Naqsh e Jahan square, or any part of this beautiful city.
+Not while sitting in Naqsh e Jahan square or any part of this beautiful city.
 People will come up to you – men, women, and children, sellers keen to invite you to their shop for a cup of tea, and groups of teenagers eager to have their picture taken with you.
 And dozens, dozens of people want to know about you.
-What did you do in Isfahan? why you have decided to come to Iran? and then usually comes the most difficult answer of all – what do people think about Iran in your country?
+What did you do in Isfahan? why do you decide to come to Iran? and then usually comes the most difficult answer of all – what do people think about Iran in your country?
 Chat with people and enjoy Companionship with them.
 They try to do their best for you and are happy and satisfied with this reaction.

 Buying souvenirs on a trip will not only make your trip more enjoyable but also the souvenirs of this trip will keep it in your mind.
 In Iran, the souvenirs of each city, as well as those of Isfahan, are divided into two categories: Yummy edible things and gifts.
 The most famous souvenirs of Isfahan are Enamels (Mina), Inlay (Khatam), Calico fabrics, Etching, Turquoise Art working (Firoozeh), Filigree, and the most important of them Carpet.

 The most famous eating Souvenir of Isfahan are:

 The main food souvenir of Isfahan is Gaz.
 A sweet candy!
 They are divided into several categories and no organism can reject it, whatever the taste.

 Ardi (wheat): it is known as the mixture in wheat.

 Coiny: It's like wheat, but it's like packing.